JavascriptDon/Video-Chat-App-/README.md

 - Users can accept or cancel incoming friend requests
 - Users can remove friends from their friends list (TBC)

 #### Servers
 - Users can create a new Room (the user is then the admin of that Room)
 - Rooms are created with audio call possibility
 - Users can join an existing Room
 - Users can close & delete the room if they are admin.
 - Users can see all the other members in the room.

--
--  Local Authentication
--  Loads User Data upon login (Rooms, Channels, Private Messages)
--  Creation and Joining Rooms
--  Room Settings (Changes between Camera, Mic, ScreenShare and deletion of room)
--  Persistent channel history
--  Private messaging
--  Timestamps for messages
--  Show current active users in given Room
--  Voice Chat (Buggy, but main features work)

 <img width="945" alt="video" src="https://user-images.githubusercontent.com/101202952/163565486-5035e88c-38b8-4ffd-ac2c-44d4789cbafa.PNG">